evanberkowitz/two-dimensional-gasses/python/tdg/docs/computational-narrative/observables.rst

 .. literalinclude:: ../../tdg/observable/field.py

-Writing a callable observable is much the same, but rather than just a single :code`ensemble` argument, the :code:`@observable` should take additional parameters.
+Writing a callable observable is much the same, but rather than just a single :code:`ensemble` argument, the :code:`@observable` should take additional parameters.
 See `the implementation`_ of :func:`~.number.n` for an example implementation of a callable :code:`@observable` which caches under the hood.

 Naming collisions are a risk.
 Only the name of the actual function is used for the :class:`~.GrandCanonical` attribute/method.